-Retentate Volume = Starting Volume - Permeate Volume - Retentate Sample Volume
+Retentate Volume = Starting Volume - Permeate Volume - Retentate Sample Volume.

-- 7) At this point, the concentration skid recirculation pump should be turned on to provide permeate, which will act as the buffer for the diafiltration of the isolation step, to the recirculation tank of the isolation step. - a) Slowly increase the pump speed until the flow rate calculated in step 12 above or determined during the Process Optimization process on page 7 is reached. - b) Place the permeate hose in the retentate vessel from the isolation step.
-Here, the permeate will provide the diafiltration buffer for the first step. - c) Increase the TMP until it is in the midpoint of the range given in Table 4 or determined in the Process Optimization process. - d) Take a permeate flow rate from the concentration step permeate. - e) If the concentration step permeate flow rate is higher than the isolation step permeate flow rate, then decrease the pressure until they are equal. - f) If the isolation step permeate flow rate is higher than the concentration step permeate flow rate, then increase the pressure and measure the permeate flow rate. - i) Keep increasing the pressure as long as the permeate flow rate is increasing or until it is equal to the isolation step permeate flow rate. - ii) If an increase in the pressure does not increase the permeate flow rate (an indication that the gel layer has compressed on the membrane), increase the recirculation rate until the permeate flow rates from the two steps are equal. - 8) Diafiltration the following describes the procedure for diafiltering the product 3x: - a) Start to monitor the retentate volume in the isolation step tank. - b) The level in the tank will remain constant if the two permeate flow rates are equal. - c) Continue to add permeate back to the tank until 3 times the retentate volume has been added to the system. - d) Take samples from the permeate hose and both the isolation step and concentration step retentate tanks when each diafiltration factor is reached (i.e. take a sample when the permeate volume is equal to a multiple of the retentate volume such as 1X, 2X, etc.). - e) For other diafiltration factors, continue the process until the amount of diafiltration buffer added equals number of desired diafiltration factor times the system volume recorded in step 6. - i) The theoretical recovery from a 3X diafiltration for a molecule with a 100% passage is 95%. - ii) Increasing the diafiltration factor will increase the yield especially when the target molecule has low passage.
-However, the cost of increasing the diafiltration volume is that the process time will be greater. - iii) Decreasing the diafiltration factor will decrease the yield.
-However, for molecules with high passage and low value, the small decrease in the yield may be worth the faster processing time.
+- 7) At this point, the concentration skid recirculation pump should be turned on to provide permeate which will act as the buffer for the diafiltration of the isolation step. - a) Slowly increase the pump speed until the flow rate calculated in step 12 above is reached. - b) Place the permeate hose in the retentate vessel from the isolation step.
+Here, the permeate will provide the diafiltration buffer for the first step. - c) Increase the TMP until it is in the midpoint of the range given in Table 5. - d) Take a permeate flow rate from the concentration step permeate. - e) If the concentration step permeate is higher than the isolation step permeate, then decrease the pressure until they are equal. - f) If the isolation step permeate is higher than the concentration step permeate, then increase the pressure and measure the permeate flow rate. - i) Keep increasing the pressure as long as the permeate flow rate is increasing or until it is equal to the isolation step permeate flow rate. - ii) If an increase in the pressure does not increase the permeate flow rate (an indication that the gel layer has compressed on the membrane), increase the recirculation rate until the permeate flow rates from the two steps are equal. - 8) Diafiltration the following describes the procedure for diafiltering the product 5x: - a) Start to monitor the retentate volume in the isolation step tank. - b) The level in the tank will remain constant if the two permeate flow rates are equal. - c) Continue to add permeate back to the tank until 5 times the retentate volume has been added to the system. - d) Take samples from the permeate hose and both the isolation step and concentration step retentate tanks when each diafiltration factor is reached (l.e. take a sample when the permeate volume is equal to a multiple of the retentate volume such as 1X, 2X, etc.). - e) For other diafiltration factors, continue the process to the amount of diafiltration buffer equals number of desired diafiltration factor times the system volume recorded in step 6. - i) The theoretical recovery from a 3X diafiltration for a molecule with a 100% passage is 95%. - ii) Increasing the diafiltration factor will increase the yield especially when the target molecule has low passage.
+However, the cost of increasing the diafiltration volume is that the process time will be greater and a larger supply of buffer will be needed. - iii) Decreasing the diafiltration factor will decrease the yield.
+However, for molecules with high passage and low value, the small decrease in the yield may be worth the faster processing time and the saving on buffer.